 - 1. Sick leave with pay is earned on the basis of 1.5 days for each month taught by the teacher in the service of the Employer.
 Teachers on part-time appointments will accrue sick leave on a proportionate basis to their appointment. - 2.
 For the purpose of this article, a month taught shall mean a month in which a teacher is absent for not more than fifty percent (50%) of the teaching days. - 3.
 Any days during which the teacher has been absent with full pay for reasons of illness, injury or unavoidable quarantine shall be charged against sick leave accumulated by the teacher.
-A teacher on an approved unpaid leave or on layoff from the Employer shall not have access to or accumulate sick leave for the period of such absence, but shall retain his/her cumulative allowance, if any existing, at the time of such leave or layoff. - 4.
+A teacher on an approved unpaid leave or on layoff from the Employer shall not have access to or accumulate sick leave for the period of such absence, but shall retain their cumulative allowance, if any existing, at the time of such leave or layoff. - 4.
 The maximum number of days of sick leave allowed with full pay in any one school year shall not exceed 120.

-- 5. Each teacher shall receive by October 31st an annual statement of his/her accumulated sick leave as of June 30th. - 6.
+- 5. Each teacher shall receive by October 31st an annual statement of their accumulated sick leave as of June 30th. - 6.
 In each year, fifteen (15) days of sick leave shall be advanced to each teacher at the beginning of the school year.
 Teachers commencing employment with the Employer during the year shall then have available to them the pro rata portion of sick leave benefits which would accrue to them for the balance of the school year. - 7.
-A teacher may be required to provide an acceptable medical certificate in relation to any absence due to illness or injury. - 8.
-Sick leave accumulated and unused prior to June 30, 1988 shall be carried forward on behalf of each teacher. - 9.
-Effective July 1, 2002, the accumulated sick leave credits of employees covered by the former School District No. 16 (Keremeos) collective agreement shall be continued.
-The application and subsequent accumulation of sick leave credits shall be in accordance with this Article.
+A teacher may be required to provide an acceptable medical certificate in relation to any absence due to illness or injury.